 What is the Eisenhower Matrix?

-Named after U.S. President Dwight D. Eisenhower, who was known for his exceptional productivity, the Eisenhower Matrix is a simple but powerful decision-making tool that helps you prioritize tasks by urgency and importance.
+Named after U.S. President Dwight D. Eisenhower, who was known for his exceptional productivity, the Eisenhower Matrix (also called the Priority Matrix or Urgent-Important Matrix) is a simple but powerful decision-making tool that helps you prioritize tasks by urgency and importance.

 The matrix divides tasks into four quadrants based on two criteria: urgency and importance.
-This separation helps you identify which tasks to focus on, which to schedule for later, which to delegate, and which to eliminate.
+This separation helps you identify which tasks to focus on immediately, which to schedule for later, which to delegate to others, and which to eliminate entirely.
+Mastering this task prioritization method can transform your productivity.

 Urgent & Important